 Profile

-I am a Research Assistant Professor in the University of Washington School of Social Work, Director of the Methods Division at the Indigenous Wellness Research Institute, and a Research Affiliate with the Center for Studies in Demography and Ecology.
+I am a Research Assistant Professor in the University of Washington School of Social Work, Director of the Methods Division at the Indigenous Wellness Research Institute, and the Associate Director of the Methods Core at the Behavioral Research Institute for HIV.
 I am a licensed clinical psychologist and specialize in quantitative methodology in behavioral health research.

 The focus of my work is making cutting-edge statistical approaches for evaluating behavioral interventions more accessible to non-statisticians.